-Sylvia Rosen is a ceramic artist, educator, and philanthropist.
-Born in Ohio in 1919, she was the daughter and granddaughter of artists, a family heritage which influenced her choice to study Fine Arts at Ohio State University in Columbus.
-In a 1990 lecture, Rosen recalled how she move from a more general course of study to the medium that would become the central focus of her career: “While an undergraduate … taking the usual courses of drawing, painting, and sculpturing [sic], I wandered downstairs of Hayes Hall, the fine arts building, to discover a whole new world.
+Sylvia Rosen was a ceramic artist, educator, and philanthropist.
+Born in Ohio in 1919, she was the daughter and granddaughter of artists, a family heritage that influenced her choice to study Fine Arts at Ohio State University in Columbus.
+In a 1990 lecture, Rosen recalled how she moved from a more general course of study to the medium that would become the central focus of her career: "While an undergraduate … taking the usual courses of drawing, painting, and sculpturing [sic], I wandered downstairs of Hayes Hall, the fine arts building, to discover a whole new world.
 There were a number of display cases filled with beautiful ceramics.
-There were porcelains from China in many colors, celadons from Korea, hand painted urns from Greece, teapots from Japan, and other ceramics from many other cultures.
-I was so enthralled that I ventured further into the classrooms to find students working on potters’ wheels, spraying glazing and loading kilns for firing.
-This was the beginning of my long lasting love affair with clay.”
+There were porcelains from China in many colors, celadons from Korea, hand-painted urns from Greece, teapots from Japan, and other ceramics from many other cultures.
+I was so enthralled that I ventured further into the classrooms to find students working on potters' wheels, spraying glazing, and loading kilns for firing.
+This was the beginning of my long-lasting love affair with clay."

-Among Rosen’s professors was the noted chemist and potter, Dr. Arthur Baggs.
-She graduated with a B.S. in education from the university in 1941 and shortly thereafter married Nathan Rosen, a lawyer.
+Among Rosen's professors was the noted chemist and potter, Dr. Arthur Baggs.
+She graduated with a B.S. in education from the university in 1941 and married Nathan Rosen, a lawyer, shortly after that.
 The young couple moved to Cleveland the same year, where she studied at the Esther & John Sills Ceramic Studio.
 In 1943 they moved to Buffalo.

-From 1963 through 1967 Rosen taught at the Creative Craft Center at the University at Buffalo, an organization she helped to establish.
-This was her first position as a teacher of ceramics, and through the Center she as exposed to other craft media--including enameling, jewelry making, and weaving—and to other artists and teachers, including enamellist Bill Helwig.
-During this period, Rosen later recalled, “It was no easy thing for a woman to keep house, cook, be a mother, and do what she [wanted] to do.”
-Aware that her husband would not approve of her leaving their home to teach, she opted to work at the Center between the hours of 11 a.m. and 2 p.m., when her husband was always in his own office.
-“I hired a woman to come in and do the housework.
-Then before I left to teach I would put an apple and an onion in the oven and put it on low.”
+From 1963 through 1967, Rosen taught at the Creative Craft Center at the University at Buffalo, an organization she helped establish.
+This was her first position as a teacher of ceramics.
+She learned about other craft media through the Center--including enameling, jewelry making, and weaving——and to other artists and teachers, including enamellist Bill Helwig.
+During this period, Rosen later recalled, "It was no easy thing for a woman to keep house, cook, be a mother, and do what she [wanted] to do."
+Aware that her husband would disapprove of her leaving their home to teach, she opted to work at the Center between 11 a.m. and 2 p.m., when her husband was always in his own office.
+"I hired a woman to come in and do the housework.
+Then before I left to teach, I would put an apple and an onion in the oven and put it on low."
 The aroma was a ruse to convince Nathan that she had been maintaining her domestic duties in his absence.

 In 1987, the Rosens founded the Sylvia Rosen Endowment for Fine Arts in the Craft Media.
-The endowment has made possible juried biennial craft art exhibitions with purchase awards and craft art lectures by field specialists.
+The endowment has made possible juried biennial craft art exhibitions with field specialists' purchase awards and craft art lectures.
 The first exhibition took place at the Burchfield-Penney Art Center in 1988.
-Since then, Craft Art Western New York has come to be recognized as a significant celebration of the diversity and richness of expression of the region’s craft artists working with clay, fiber, glass, metal, and wood.
+Since then, Craft Art Western New York has been a significant celebration of the diversity and richness of expression of the region's craft artists working with clay, fiber, glass, metal, and wood.